sodiqadesina/Websitewatcher/readme.md

 - External threat intelligence via Google Safe Browsing

 The system is event-driven, not request-chained.
-Functions do not directly call each other — they react to events and state changes, which improves decoupling and scalability.
+Functions do not directly call each other, they react to events and state changes, which improves decoupling and scalability.

 # Core Components and Responsibilities